er-lang/er/README.md

     * Add Go-channels/ObjC-[]: a new operator that sends then immediately receives using unique Ref.
     * ‘-compile(export_all).’ not a language construct.
 Only the compile option.
 (Bad use is bad)
     * To counter EEP38-like problems, --pedantic would warn about funclauses appart from each other.
+    * ‘--static’ MAY suggest to use lists:flatmap/2 when it finds lists:foldr(F,[])/1 ◊ lists:append/2, …
 * Compile to Erlang/Core Erlang. clang level of expressivity in errors.
 Color available.

 ## Step 2